c032/dsts/README.md

 There's no configuration files, everything is decided at compile time.

+I don't even use this anymore, but I also don't want to archive it just yet.

 ## Compile-time requirements

 *  Go compiler.
 See the `go.mod' file to know which version I was using